thisismyrobot/agenda-printer/README.md

 Using a scheduled power point controller, the ESP-32 simply loads the print path at 6am, sending it straight to the printer.

+## Issues

+  - The box for task progress isn't aligned well.
+You cannot print below the baseline and when I make it the size of the font it looks too small.
+If I fix it in my version I'll update this repo to match.

 ## Hardware

 I'm using: